Should You Change Majors?Tweet

 Is Switching Majors the Only Answer?

 If going for a second major is too much work, think about choosing a minor in school instead of switching majors.
 A minor usually requires fewer credits than a major, but it allows you to study a subject you are passionate about.
-As long as you do not need a particular major for graduate school or your career, it may be easier to declare a minor than switch majors.
+As long as you do not need a particular major for graduate school or your career, it may be easier to declare a minor than switch majors entirely.

 If you have switched majors in college, what factored into your decision?